 The medical exam typically involves a nurse or examiner who comes to a convenient location of your choice.

 They will check your weight, height & take a small urine and blood sample.
 The results of the exam are sent to the life insurance company that you applied with.

 This is the beginning of the underwriting process.
 The company may want additional information and request Attending Physician Statements (APS) from your doctor.
 These are simply your past medical records.

 The life insurance company will also conduct a check on your current and past medication use.
 After all of this is completed, the company’s underwriter will then give a rate class based on assessing your risk.
-Did you know that not all life insurance companies will rate GERD or acid reflux the same?
+Did you know that not all life insurance companies will rate GERD?

 Each life insurance company evaluates risk differently.

 That’s why it’s important to work with an independent life insurance agent.
 I will help you find the best companies, apply easily online and handle the entire process.
 All you have to do is wait for the final approval.

 Not all life insurance companies look at you the same

 Most people think that every company will look at their health the same way.
 The life insurance industry is not standardized.
 They are fighting for your business and trying to find an edge among their competition.